Loneliness and isolation

 And yet, whilst we all carry phones in our pockets, it’s becoming less and less common for people to use them to actually talk to each other.
 These days we are more likely to message or text someone, or post an update on social media, which isn’t the same as having an actual conversation.

 A recent Ofcom report showed that a quarter of people make less than five calls a month, while 6% make no calls at all.
-And in a recent study, younger people said they prefer to use messaging services, such as WhatsApp, rather than use their phones to talk.
+In another study younger people said they prefer to use messaging services, such as WhatsApp, rather than use their phones to talk.

 Phone a Friend